ovh/docs/pages/web_cloud/domains/how_to_connect_domain_to_squarespace/guide.en-gb.md

 ![dnszone](images/tab.png){.thumbnail}

-Each DNS record can be modified by clicking on the `...`{.action} button to the right of the table row concerned, then clicking on `Modify record`{.action}.
+Each DNS record can be modified by clicking on the `...`{.action} button in the table row concerned, then clicking on `Modify record`{.action}.

 Follow the steps in order by browsing the following tabs: